jimindzhou/ct_scanner_/README.md

 Examples/Tutorials:
 - EX1: How to read dicom files, untiltening and registering
 - EX2: How to pre- and postprocess CT data to estimate $CO_2$ saturation along a core sample

+### Data availability
+If you need access to the examples data, please contact Dr. David DiCarlo at dicarlo@mail.utexas.edu